filamentphp/filament/packages/forms/docs/10-upgrade-guide.md

 JS))
 ```

-#### Action class namespace deprecations

-Actions under the `Filament\Pages\Actions\` have been deprecated, but not yet removed.
-Please use `Filament\Actions\` for page actions and `Filament\Tables\Actions\` for Table and Bulk actions.

-#### Action execution via function call no longer works
+#### Action execution with forms

-In v2, you were able to place Action logic in external methods and call them, like so:
+In v2, you were able to externalise action logic to a function, like so:
 ```
  Action::make('import_data')
     ->action('importData')
+    ->form([
+        FileUpload::make('file'),
+    ])
 ```
+In v3, if your Action uses a form like the above example, you'll need to change how your action logic is called.
+Otherwise, the function will be called when the action modal attempts to load, which may cause errors.

-This was never [officially supported](https://github.com/filamentphp/filament/issues/7324#issuecomment-1659312359), but due to changes in how actions are called with Livewire, it no longer works.
-It is recommended to place your logic in an Action closure.
+It is recommended to place your logic in a closure instead.
 See the [Action documentation](https://filamentphp.com/docs/3.x/actions/overview) for more information.

-If you absolutely need the action logic to be in a separate function, you can call it as a closure:
+If you absolutely need the action logic to be in a separate function, you can use `Closure::fromCallable()`:
 ```
 Action::make('import_data')
     ->action(Closure::fromCallable([$this, 'importData']))